ross-dobson/ravest/README.md

 # ravest

-**Ravest is under active development, with lots of new features to be released soon for public use.
+**Ravest is under active development, with lots of new features soon to be released for public use.
 This website will continue to be populated with new code and examples as they get released, so please check back soon for further updates!
-If you have any questions or ideas, please don't hesitate to contact me.**
+If you have any questions or ideas, please don't hesitate to contact me via email.**

 ---